We'll Live Till Monday: Plot

 The story spans three days in the life of a ninth-grade class in a typical Soviet high school located in a residential area of Moscow.
 Natasha Gorelova, a recent graduate, returns to her old school as an English teacher, now known as Natalia Sergeevna.
 She is joined by her former history teacher, Ilya Semyonovich Melnikov, a respected yet strict educator and former frontline officer.
 While he is well-regarded by students, his rigid principles lead to frequent conflicts with colleagues and even students’ families.
 Melnikov’s sternness and inner struggles—disillusionment with societal values, a sense of inadequacy, and unspoken feelings for Natalia—cause him deep personal turmoil.
 Meanwhile, the head teacher, Svetlana Mikhailovna, is a seasoned and somewhat dry educator who privately resents her unfulfilled life and harbors jealousy towards both Melnikov’s rapport with students and his connection with Natalia.
 In the classroom, the dynamics between students mirror their teachers’ conflicts: Gena Shestopal’s unrequited love for Rita Cherkasova leads to clashes with the class's charismatic yet cynical leader, Kostya Batishchev.

 Over the three days, various interactions expose tensions and hidden feelings.
 On Thursday, a playful incident with a crow escalates, leading the students to boycott Natalia’s class, only to resolve it later with apologies on both sides.
-Friday sees Melnikov in a difficult confrontation with the school administration, expressing his frustrations about the growing indifference and lack of principles he perceives in society.
+On Friday, sees Melnikov in a difficult confrontation with the school administration, expressing his frustrations about the growing indifference and lack of principles he perceives in society.
 His devotion to honesty and ideals leaves him isolated from those who find his standards too harsh.
 Meanwhile, Gena Shestopal, driven by his frustration over unspoken emotions, sneaks into the school after hours to steal and burn his classmates' essays, leaving a poetic note behind.
 On Saturday, as the incident comes to light, Gena faces possible expulsion, but Melnikov defends him, seeing the act as an expression of youthful rebellion rather than malice.
 The film culminates in Melnikov’s conflicted farewell at the end of the lesson, where he hints at leaving but then reassures the students it’s only “until Monday,” leaving them to ponder his true meaning.